cloudedbats/cloudedbats_wurb_2020/README.md

 Optional hardware:

 - USB memory sticks.
-This is optional since the SD card will be used for storage if no USB sticks are available.
+This is optional since the internal SD card will be used for storage if no USB sticks are available.
 More than one memory stick can be used.
 - (USB GPS dongle.
 NOT implemented in software yet.)
 - Witty Pi 3 from UUGear.com.
 An extra board for the Raspberry Pi that adds a lot of